rileyjshaw/sweep/README.md

 ...or just [download it from here](https://github.com/rileyjshaw/sweep/blob/master/bin/sweep.min.js).

-All of sweep's dependencies are bundled, so all you have to do is include the script.
+Sweep's dependencies are bundled; all you have to do is include the script.

 ```.html
 <script src="path/to/sweep.js"></script>